 Young Living oils are bottled as they emerge from the still in their complete natural state without adulteration (adding compounds) or refinement (removing compounds).

 In a few instances when mistakes were made and a batch of oil grown and distilled by Young Living did not measure up to Gary Young’s standards, the oil was discarded, poured out on the ground.
 Some companies would have sold such oil anyhow, if not to their customers, then to another retailer.
 Young Living will never do that.
 They would rather be in short supply of a given species than to market an inferior product.

 While you are asking questions to another company representative, you might also ask how long they have been in business?
 Young Living was founded in 1991.
 Gary bought its first farm in 1992 near St. Maries, Idaho, and its second farm in 1995 near Mona, Utah.
 Gary Young and the company are committed to ensuring a current and future supply of top grade essential oils indefinitely into the future.

 If you ever get the opportunity, visit a Young Living farm and distillery and you will begin to see for yourself the care and dedication it takes to produce the finest essential oils in the world.

 The factors that make Young Living unique and outstanding in the world of essential oil companies are so numerous they cannot all be presented in an article like this.
-When your life and your health are depending on it, you cannot afford to use oils whose chemistry and origins are uncertain.
 I have complete trust in the quality and integrity of Young Living oils.
 That is why I will neither use nor consider any other brand.